persianpack/full-event-calendar/README.md

  }
  ```
  the default color is #31b5f7 for light and #3499F5 for dark.
- the group resources id's which the event is part of. for this to work the - [**_Groups_**](#css-class) options has to be provided.
+ the group resources id's which the event is part of. for this to work the - [**_Groups_**](#groups) options has to be provided.
 ### `plugins`
  - Type : Array
  - Required
-  An array of grid plugins for the event calendar different grid views<ins> atleast 1 plugin must be provided </ins> available grid plugins :
+  An array of grid plugins for the event calendar different grid views<ins> atleast 1 plugin must be provided </ins> available grid plugins:
   - `@full-event-calendar/daily-grid` - daily view
   - `@full-event-calendar/weekly-grid` - weekly view
   - `@full-event-calendar/month-grid` - month view